 Gulf Islands National Seashore (Florida) | FORT BARRANCAS AREA

-Cannon aims out over the mouth of Pensacola Bay at Fort Barrancas
+Cannon aims out over the mouth of Pensacola Bay at Fort Barrancas, Gulf Islands National Seashore

-Cannon aims out over the mouth of Pensacola Bay at Fort Barrancas
+Cannon aims out over the mouth of Pensacola Bay at Fort Barrancas, Gulf Islands National Seashore

-The Fort Barrancas Area of Gulf Islands National Seashore is located within Pensacola Naval Air Station.
-Tourists and those not employed by the Department of Defense must enter through the west gate on Blue Angel Parkway.
-All passengers other than children need an ID to get onto the base.
+Tourists and those not employed by the Department of Defense must enter Pensacola Naval Air Station through the west gate on Blue Angel Parkway between 9 AM and 3 PM (visitors can stay longer than 3 PM, but they must enter the fort by then).
+All visitors 18 and older need an ID to get onto the base.
 A driver’s license will suffice unless it is not compliant with the Real ID Act.
 Those with a non-compliant license must have a valid passport or other form of identification.
+Foreign nationals must be accompanied by a citizen of the United States.

 The National Park Service manages two 19th century military forts, Fort Barrancas and Advanced Redoubt.
 The park also includes two short hiking trails, a small picnic area, and a visitor center.
 There is no beach access.